Sections of this page:

 - Using Financial Aid to Pay for Classes

 - Important Notice/Deadlines

 - How to Apply for Financial Aid

 - Financial Aid and Withdrawals

-- Financial Aid Implications (Return of Title IV Funds)
+- Federal Refund Rule (Return of Title IV Funds)

 Financial assistance at Lakeview College of Nursing is available in the form of scholarships, grants, and loans.
 Additional information and counseling may be obtained from the Financial Aid Office located on the second floor, room 202, of the Danville Campus Building.
 Office hours are 8 am to 4 pm Monday through Friday.